alexamies/buddhist-dictionary/data/corpus/corpus-readme.txt

   multiple versions of the same source document, including translations in different languages or multiple translations.

-type: 'file' for local files, 'web' for web documents
+type: 'file' for local files, 'web' for web documents, or 'collection' for
+      text collections that have a collection.txt / collection.json file.

 language: Human language that the document was written in.